paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to UTC.

-PAPERLESS_OCR_PAGES=<num>
-    Tells paperless to use only the specified amount of pages for OCR.
-Documents with less than the specified amount of pages get OCR'ed completely.

-    Specifying 1 here will only use the first page.

-    Defaults to 0, which disables this feature and always uses all pages.

 PAPERLESS_OCR_LANGUAGE=<lang>
     Customize the default language that tesseract will attempt to use when parsing documents.
 The default language is used whenever